vetinari/brickd_exporter/README.md

 Data from the brickd is collected in the background.
 Currently callbackPeriod is set to 10,000 ms, which can be changed in the config.

+Note: the `sub_id` label has been deprecated, it is replaced by the `sensor_id` label in the metrics and will be removed in the future.

 ## Usage

 ### Pre-requisite